Bjoerns-TB/LoRaWAN-M5Stack/README.md

 The lora.transferPacketLinkCheckReq function uses the LinkCheckReq MAC command to inform about the number of LoRaWAN gateways which received the request.

-A bug in the for loop within the lora.transferPacket functions which madde the loop run endlessly was fixed.
+A bug in the for loop within the lora.transferPacket functions which made the loop run endlessly was fixed.
+Buffer overflow in sprintf() was fixed.

 Used UART has to be configured in LoRaWan.cpp